MAD Project · Martial Arts Definitions · Namespace DTM

 Ontology Summary

 Development Through Martial Arts (DTM-000) is the parent domain.
 Martial arts training is the primary developmental medium — not a neutral container, but a structured medium whose conditions determine what is possible.
-Within training, Technical Development (DTM-010) and Internal Development (DTM-020) are distinct layers of the same process — bidirectional and mutually constitutive.
-Both are shaped through the MAL architecture.
-Adaptation (MAL-080) and Stabilization (MAL-090) are the within-training outcomes through which change first emerges and then consolidates.
-Beyond training, each developmental form may produce a distinct conditional downstream expression: Technical Development Beyond Training (DTM-030) and Internal Development Beyond Training (DTM-040).
+Within training, Technical Development (DTM-010) and Internal Development (DTM-020) are distinct but mutually constitutive.
+Technical-Internal Developmental Correlates (DTM-015) names the observable contact points where technical demands may surface internal patterns.
+Competitive Development (DTM-025) names the specialized context where both forms are integrated under adversarial pressure.
+Within DTM-020, Internal Developmental Capacities (DTM-060) organizes six named integrative capacities: Vision, Discipline, Determination, Courage, Confidence, and Respect (DTM-061–066).
+Both within-training forms are shaped through the MAL architecture and require genuine Adaptation and Stabilization before beyond-training transfer is possible.
+Beyond training: Technical Development Beyond Training (DTM-030) and Internal Development Beyond Training (DTM-040).
 Identity Formation (DTM-050) names the conditional integrative process by which repeated training-linked patterns may become part of the practitioner's sense of self.

 This page is part of the Martial Arts Definitions (MAD) Project, created and curated by David Barkley, Head Instructor and Program Director at Rise Martial Arts in Pflugerville, Texas.